scottgriv/css-animation_collection/README.md

     <i>Wave Animation.</i>
 </div>
 <br>

+> ![NOTE]
+> Adjustments may need to be made for this to fit your desired screen size.

 - **Spinning Activity Indicator Animation:** A spinning activity indicator animation built using CSS.
     - Folder Path: `src/spinner_animation`